Bensonlmx/Data.Gov.Sg-Visualisations-Using-Python-NumPy-Matplotlib/README.md

 - **Box plot:** `boxplot(y_data)` We set the x_data using the x-axis tick labels on the plot `set_xticklabels(x_data)`

 ### Disclaimer
-Do remember to change the fname to = "/whatever/yourrfolder/file.csv" in order for the code to work For this reason, I recommend using Spyder to load rather than the initially-friendlier Jupyter Notebook
+- Do remember to change the fname to = "/whatever/yourrfolder/file.csv" in order for the code to work
+- For this reason, I'd recommend using Spyder to load rather than the initially-friendlier Jupyter Notebook